Luke 13:22-24

 When you go out to battle, you hold nothing back.
 When you go out to compete in the arena, you hold nothing back.
 You leave everything out there on the field.
 You leave no questions because it is do or die.
 All that concept, that thought, we’ve seen that, we have a country that is saturated with sports, don’t we?

 It’s all contained in that verb agonizomai.
-To strive, earnestly make every effort, strained at every nerve.
+To strive, earnestly make every effort, strain at every nerve.
 So this is strenuous, it’s costly, it’s painful.
 One man wrote, “The goal can only be reached with the full expenditure of all our energies.”
 He also says, “The struggle for the Kingdom of Heaven allows no indolence.”
 Another word for laziness.
 No indecision or relaxation.
 Only those who press into it attain entrance.

 So with that in mind, here’s a second point, number two.
 Take note that this is an example of Jesus evangelizing here.
 This is, this is how Jesus did evangelism.
 He gave the message, the good news of the Gospel, he told him about a holy God, their sinfulness, himself as an atoning sacrifice, he didn’t leave it there.
 In his Gospel preaching, he pressed them toward a decision, he called for a decision to make a change, to repent and believe.

 He doesn’t say things in his evangelism like we hear today.
-“Hey, getting saved is really, really easy.
-Just pray this prayer with me.”
-He doesn’t say, “Man, I really, really want a relationship with you.
+Hey, getting saved is really, really easy.
+Just pray this prayer with me.
+He doesn’t say, Man, I really, really want a relationship with you.
 Just, been thinking about it in Heaven for a long time.
 You’re on my mind.
-And I’ve come to Earth, just ask you, will you please accept me?
+And I’ve come to Earth, just to ask you, will you please accept me?
 Please accept me.
 Just repeat this simple mantra for the rest of your life and never doubt it.
-‘Jesus died for my sins.’
+Jesus died for my sins.
 You’ll be good to go.
 That’s your ironclad guarantee.
 You’re going to Heaven.
-You’re one of mine.”
+You’re one of mine.

 We don’t see anything like that.
-Many evangelistic things are taught and strategies and little scripts.
+Many evangelistic things that are taught and strategies and little scripts.
 Try to compare that with Scripture.
 You see so much Scripture taken out of context.
 You see the, the real thrust and demands of the Gospel distorted to unrecognition.
 Look at verse 25.
 How Jesus is driving home the message of the Kingdom of God by showing what happens to those who don’t accept the gracious invitation of the king.

 Jesus there is pictured as the master of the house.
 He sent invitations all over the place to join his banquet.
 Many of them ignore his invitation.
 But many others have come, verse 29.
 There comes a point though, when he gets up, shuts the door, the banquet begins.
 The party starts.

 And when those who come late and they stand outside and appeal and plead, he answers them with cool indifference.
 I don’t know where you come from.
 When they appeal and make an argument in verse 26, his indifference turns into total disdain there in verse 27, “I tell you I don’t know where you come from.
 Depart from me all you workers of evil.”
-In other words, “we have nothing to do with one another, you and me.
-Get your evil self away from me,” is what he’s saying.
+In other words, we have nothing to do with one another, you and me.
+Get your evil self away from me, is what he’s saying.
 Very strong language.

-Listen, beloved.
-When we evangelize, we need to present Jesus for who he really is.
-He is not some squishy mournful schmuck who comes down and says, pleads with people, to accept him, as if he’s got a self esteem problem.
+Listen, beloved, when we evangelize, we need to present Jesus for who he really is.
+He is not some squishy mournful schmuck who comes down and says, pleads with people, to accept him, as if he’s got a self-esteem problem.
 Jesus is a great king.
 And he makes a gracious offer and he points us to an open door.

 Those who see who he is, what he offers, they don’t care that the doorway is narrow.
 Anything that constricts them as they enter into that, and it hurts them, Oh, it’s far better than what they’ve come from.
 Because they’ve learned to hate their sin.
 They’ve come to be sad and sorrowful over everything that they’ve been living through.

 They want nothing to do with themselves anymore.
-“Narrow, I don’t care if I could squeeze through it.
+Narrow, I don’t care if I could squeeze through it.
 Camel through an eye of a needle?
-I’ll follow that camel, I’ll get in.”
+I’ll follow that camel, I’ll get in.
 The door is open now.
 He’s inviting.
 So those who reject the invitation to enter through the door that he’s so graciously opened, he’s going to reject them.
 Makes sense, listen once that door is shut, there’s no opening it again.

 So we’re gonna ask a third question, third.
 Is Jesus teaching works salvation here?
-I mean, “I thought salvation was free.
+I mean, I thought salvation was free.
 Free offer?
 Um, can I just cash in the coupon?
-Uh, I agonize, strive, pain?”
+Uh, agonize, strive, pain?
 If Jesus is teaching works salvation here, then in this one instance he would be contradicting himself and the rest of the entirety of Scripture.

 So no, he’s not teaching works salvation.
 Let’s make that clear.
 Nothing Jesus says here or anywhere else in his teaching contradicts the doctrine of salvation by grace alone, through faith alone, in Jesus Christ alone.
 In fact, those reformation distinctives that we speak of all the time and the solas, those, those come from him, they come from his apostles.

 Those who strive to enter the narrow door are those to whom God has been gracious.
 Those to whom God has granted his saving, regenerating grace.
-So it’s the grace of God alone that is the single, necessary factor, in the salvation of anyone sinner.
+So it’s the grace of God alone that is the single, necessary factor, in the salvation of any one sinner.
 And to all whom God gives his saving, regenerating grace, they will come through that narrow door, which is open to them.

 Those who strive and are striving to enter through the narrow door or those who come by faith and by faith alone.
 Not by works, not by their own human efforts.
 Nothing generated within them.
 Even their faith isn’t generated within them, right?
 That’s the clear teaching of Ephesians 2:8 and 9, “for by grace you have been saved through faith and this,” that demonstrative pronoun pointing right back to “by grace you have been saved through faith,” this salvation by grace through faith is not your own doing, “it’s the gift of God.”

 Even the faith to believe is not your own doing.
 You exercise it, but is not your own doing.
-It’s not the result of works, so that no one may boast.
+“It’s not the result of works, so that no one may boast.”
 You don’t boast in your works.
 You don’t boast in your prayer.
 You don’t boast in your baptism.
 You don’t boast in your church attendance.
 You don’t boast in even your faith.
 It’s given to you.
 To strive, agonize, make every effort strain every nerve and all the rest.
 No one does that apart from believing.

-But all that agony, effort, energy and strain, by believing that that is worth it, for all who believe the word, the one who said “strive to enter through the narrow door,” you know what they do?
+But all that agony, effort, energy, and strain, by believing that that is worth it, for all who believe the word, the one who said “strive to enter through the narrow door,” you know what they do?
 They gladly strive to enter.
 They eagerly joyfully, gratefully endure whatever agony is required.

 That opened door is an escape from eternal death.
 That open door is their salvation from their sin that they’ve been saturated with.
 That open door is the means and the entrance into gladness and joy and no more sorrow and suffering over all their sin.
 So they run through it.

 Those who strive to enter the narrow door are those who see the door as God’s salvation because they see, with eyes of faith having been born again by the Spirit of God, they see the door as God’s salvation because Jesus Christ himself is the door.
-Jesus said John 9, 10:9, “I am the door.
+Jesus said, John 9, 10:9, “I am the door.
 If anyone enters by me he’ll be saved, he’ll go in and out and find pasture rest.”
 Cool, comfort.
-Jesus said “I am the way and the truth and the life, [John, 14:6] and no one comes to the Father except through me.”
+Jesus said, “I am the way and the truth and the life,” John, 14:6, “and no one comes to the Father except through me.”
 There’s that narrow door.
 Salvation is exclusive to Jesus Christ.

 Come to salvation in and through Jesus Christ and him alone.
 It’s a constrictive way, isn’t it?
 You don’t come in defining Jesus like a Playdough man into whoever you want him to be.
-“Oh my Jesus would never condemn homosexuality.
+Oh my Jesus would never condemn homosexuality.
 Oh, my Jesus accepts all kinds of people.
-You bigoted Christian.”
+You bigoted Christian.

 By entering, they demonstrate that they’ve been granted eternal life from God.
 So those who strive are those who believe, and those who believe are those who’ve been born again by this gracious initiative of a sovereign God.
 No one enters by striving with mere human effort, doing works according to the flesh.
 The striving that Jesus describes here is the product of a regenerate heart.
 A person who believes and obeys.

-So Jesus said in John thirt, three, John 3:5, truly, truly, I say to you, he said this to Nicodemus, “unless one is born of water and the spirit,” unless one is born by forgiveness of sins and the baptism of the Spirit, can’t enter the Kingdom of God.
+So Jesus said in John thirt, three, John 3:5, “Truly, truly, I say to you,” he said this to Nicodemus, “unless one is born of water and the spirit,” unless one is born by forgiveness of sins and the baptism of the Spirit, can’t enter the Kingdom of God.
 No entrance.
 All who are born again, born of God, they strive to enter, and they do enter.
 No, works salvation here.

 So we understand the word strive.
 We see Jesus is evangelizing, we recognize he’s not promoting works salvation, but instead a Spirit generated striving.
 So number four, why the need?
 Why do we need to strive?
 Why does it require such agony to enter through this door?
 Well, because Jesus said the, the, the door is narrow, didn’t he?
 Stenos, it means constricted, tight, really hard to squeeze yourself through it.